planarnetwork/raptor/README.md

 ## Usage

-It will work with any well formed GTFS data set.
+It will work with any well-formed GTFS data set.

-Node +11 is required for all examples.
+Node +14 is required for all examples.

 ```
 npm install --save raptor-journey-planner